loitietu/LOICollectionA/docs/md/data.md

     "titleSell": {
         "title": "Sell Title Shop",
         "content": "This is a title shop",
+        "info": {
-        "exit": "execute as ${player} run say Exit Title Shop", "NoTitle": "execute as ${player} run say You do not have enough title to sell", "NoItem": "execute as ${player} run say You do not have enough item to sell", "classiflcation": [
+            "exit": "execute as ${player} run say Exit Title Shop", "title": "execute as ${player} run say You do not have enough title to sell", "item": "execute as ${player} run say You do not have enough item to sell" },
+        "classiflcation": [
             {
                 "title": "Test Title",